-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Roaring Fork Transportation Authority's basic financial statements.
-The individual fund budgetary comparisons in Section E, and the Schedule of Expenditures of Federal Awards as required by Title 2 U.S. Code of Federal Regulations, Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards included in Section F are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Authority's basic financial statements.
+The individual fund budgetary comparisons in Section E and the Schedule of Expenditures of Federal Awards as required by Title 2 U.S. Code of Federal Regulations, Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards included in Section F are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The individual fund budgetary comparisons, and the Schedule of Expenditures of Federal Awards are the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information in Sections E and F are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The individual fund budgetary comparisons and the Schedule of Expenditures of Federal Awards are the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with U.S. GAAS.
+In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.